kaadmadumali/kaadmadumali.github.io/README.md

   </tr>
 </table>

 I am a passionate Researcher with the curiosity of learning new trends and cutting-edge technologies.
 Currently work as the Assistant Manager - Membership, Public Relations & Media at [Green Building Council of Sri Lanka](https://www.srilankagbc.org) where I am engaging in recruiting Associate, Accredited and Corporate members to the council.
-I also manages all the social media and web platform of the council.
+I also manage the social media network and web platform of the council.

 I completed my degree, B.Sc. in Agricultural Resource Management and Technology at the University of Ruhuna, Sri Lanka in 2018.

-I love traveling, exploring new destinations, cultures and capture memories into a beautiful picture.
+I love travelling, exploring new destinations, cultures and capturing memories into a beautiful picture.